calebsarmiento/CMPINF0010-Final-Project/README.md

 * [Allegheny County Park Features](https://data.wprdc.org/dataset/allegheny-county-park-features)

 ### Overview
 This repository contains the datasets and code used in determining the best neighborhood in Pittsburgh.
-The metric used to determine the best neighborhood was the affordance of outdoor recreational activites.
+The metric used to determine the best neighborhood is the affordance of outdoor recreational activites.